Gradle 7

 IntelliJ Support

 Jetbrains has improved support of Gradle in their new releases of IntelliJ.
 The 2021 versions offer native support of Gradle.
 Native support means IntelliJ finally uses Gradle for compilation and unit testing inside the IDE.
-You just need to take care of one build configuration and no more need to delve in the mysteries of IntelliJ build process.
+You just need to take care of one build configuration and no more need to delve into the mysteries of the IntelliJ build process.

 Jacoco Aggregated Test Coverage Reports